WHMHammer/robust-mini-batch-gradient-descent/README.md

 This is for the final project of COMP_SCI 496: Foundations of Reliability and Robustness in Machine Learning at Northwestern University.

-Mini Batch Gradient Descent (MBGD) is a simple yet effective machine learning model as a linear regressor.
+Mini Batch Gradient Descent (MBGD) is a simple yet effective machine learning model as a linear (and polynomial) regressor.
 However, the naïve MBGD model with squared losses is very sensitive to outliers, making it vulnerable to adversary samples.

-Our group is proposing to add loss and gradient trimming to the fitting procedure to make the MBGD model more robust.
-We will measure the robustness of the modified model under the epsilon-contamination model by calculating the mean squared error (MSE) on the training sets.
+Our group is proposing to add a trimming procedure based on the losses when calculating the gradients to make the MBGD model more robust.
+We will measure the robustness of the modified model under the ε-contamination model by calculating the mean squared error (MSE) on the training sets.

 We will test with random adversaries, adversaries attempting to affect the slopes, and adversaries attempting to affect the bias.